oxygenxml/oxygen-sample-validation-script/README.md

 To get things ready, follow these steps:
 1. Create a new GitHub project using this template.
 This allows you to easily create a new repository without copying and pasting the content, and with no history or reference to this repository.
    All you have to do is click the <kbd>Use this template</kbd> button.
 Make sure to check <i>Include all branches</i> option.
 2. Get an Oxygen Scripting license key from https://www.oxygenxml.com/xml_scripting/pricing.html (you can also request a [trial](https://www.oxygenxml.com/xml_scripting/register.html)).
-Add it as a secret to your repository (Settings -> Secrets -> Actions), and name it "SCRIPTING_LICENSE_KEY".
+Add it as a secret to your repository (Settings -> Secrets -> Actions->New repository secret), and name it "SCRIPTING_LICENSE_KEY".
 3. Go to <i>build/gradle.properties</i> file and replace "oxygenxml" with your GitHub {userid}.

 Now, as the setup should be ready, you can simply add your files inside the <i>validation</i> directory and push them into your repository.